hxlnt/tweetcollector/README.md

 # tweetcollector
-This is a small (<30, dependency-free) Python 3 script that turns a user-provided text file of tweet URLs into an HTML page displaying a grid of embedded tweets.
+This is a small (<30, dependency-free) Python 3 script that turns a user-provided text file of tweet URLs into individual screenshots as well as an HTML page displaying a grid of embedded tweets.

 ## Usage